deepset-ai/haystack/docs/_src/api/api/retriever.md

 **Arguments**:

-- `documents`: List of documents to embed.
+- `docs`: List of Document objects used to represent documents / passages in a standardized way within Haystack.

 **Returns**:

-Embeddings of documents, one per input document, shape: (documents, embedding_dim)
+Embeddings of documents / passages.
+Shape: (batch_size, embedding_dim)

 <a id="dense.TableTextRetriever.train"></a>